psignoret/microsoft-graph-docs/api-reference/beta/api/serviceprincipalcreationpolicy-create.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Creates a [servicePrincipalCreationPolicy](../resources/serviceprincipalcreationpolicy.md).
+Creates a [servicePrincipalCreationPolicy](../resources/serviceprincipalcreationpolicy.md) object.
 A service principal creation policy is used to describe the conditions under which a service principal may be created (for example, during application consent).

-After creating the service principal creation policy, you can [add include condition sets](serviceprincipalcreationpolicy-post-includes.md) to add matching rules, and [add exclude condition sets](serviceprincipalcreationpolicy-post-excludes.md) to add exclusion rules.
+After creating the service principal creation policy, you can [add include condition sets](serviceprincipalcreationpolicy-post-includes.md) to add matching rules, or [add exclude condition sets](serviceprincipalcreationpolicy-post-excludes.md) to add exclusion rules.

 ## Permissions